technologiestiftung/umweltatlas-masterportal-v3/docs/Dev/Contributing/codingConventions.md

 * A.2.1 The code uses the frameworks and libraries set by *Geowerkstatt*; they are not bypassed.
 * A.2.2 No methods of *Underscore.js* are in use, except for calls to `_.template()`.
 * A.2.3 No redundant packages are installed.
-* A.2.4 JQuery is only to be used in combination with Backbone.js.
-* A.2.5 The addition of packages/libraries has to be agreed on by the *LGV* team.
+* A.2.4 The addition of packages/libraries has to be agreed on by the *LGV* team.
 At least 3 libs need to be evaluated before decisions can be made.
 Use a form from **[library evalutaion](./library_evaluation/Library_Evaluation.pdf)** and add to PR.

 ---